Spring forward…plant fall bulbs now for outstanding spring blooms!

 - dig hole 3x the size of the bulb (eg 2” bulb=6” planting depth)

-– place the bulbs as desired and continue to back fill the hole with soil
+- place the bulbs as desired (do not let the bulbs touch in soil) and continue to backfill the hole with soil

-– use bone meal now in the planting hole to ensure that the bulbs start to root in the fall
+- use bonemeal in the planting hole to ensure that they start to root before winter

-– add chicken manure with your bulbs to help keep squirrels away
+- add chicken manure with your bulbs to keep squirrels away

-– generally, plant a bulb twice as deep as it is tall
+- generally, plant a bulb three times as deep as it is tall

 - for example, large bulbs (tulips and hyacinths) should be planted 6-8” deep with small bulbs (snowdrops and crocuses) planted about 5” deep

-– after planting, water the area well, this stimulates bulbs to start producing roots
+- after planting, water the area well, this stimulates them to start producing roots

-– the earlier the roots are formed, the faster the bulb will be able to tolerate cold and frost.
+- the earlier the roots are formed, the better rooted to prevent heaving with frost